camunda/camunda-docs/docs/self-managed/console-deployment/configuration.md

       value: online
 ```

-### Override Configuration parameters
+### Override configuration parameters

-The problem with the configuration parameters is that they replace the complete configuration.
-If only the `customerId` is to be changed, the complete configuration must still be added.
+Configuration parameters formerly replaced the complete configuration.
+Even if you only changed the `customerId`, the complete configuration still had to be added.

 This is no longer the case with the override parameters.
-A subset of parameters can be set so that individual parameters can be adjusted.
-If a parameter needs to be changed for a specific cluster, the `name` and `namespace` fields must be set with the exact values so that correlations can be made accordingly.
+A subset of parameters can be set so individual parameters can be adjusted.
+If a parameter must be changed for a specific cluster, the `name` and `namespace` fields must be set with the exact values so correlations can be made accordingly.

 #### Example

-Given the following configuration provided by helm:
+Given the following configuration provided by Helm:

 ```yaml
 camunda: